M0JXD/morse-recognition-trainer/README.md

 Thanks to Meridian Outpost's website for the Morse files: https://www.meridianoutpost.com/resources/etools/calculators/calculator-morse-code.php? <br>
 Thanks to this video for the CC0 Buzzer sound: https://www.youtube.com/watch?v=L0atHn_vPS4 <br>
 Thanks to Ruki for Xmake <br>
+Thanks to https://icon.kitchen for the easy to use Android Icon Set Generator <br>
 And everyone else who's work this relies on...
 Emscripten, GNU, Linux, Microsoft...
 Thank you :)